 You can apply as many actions to the same filter as needed.
 You can choose to apply multiple labels, move a message to a new folder and mark a message as starred all at once.
 However, messages can only live in one folder at a time so you can only select one folder to move a message to.

 You can edit any existing filter by selecting the Edit button next to the delete button in the filter list.
 This will allow you to see the existing conditions and actions on that filter, as well as make any edits you need to make.

 You can turn filters on and off at any time.
 When a filter is ON the filter will be implemented on every new message that arrives in your inbox.
 If your filter is OFF that filter will not be implemented on any new incoming messages.
 Once the filter is turned ON, the filter will only be applied to new incoming messages.

-When a new message is received and sent all filters that are on will be applied to the message.
+When a new message is sent or received and sent all filters that are active will be applied to the message.
 We start at the top of your filter list and execute each filter down the rows.
-If two filters apply to the same message, both will be applied unless the actions provide conflicting actions such as “Move to trash.” in one filter, and “Move to spam.” in another filter.
-In this case, the first filter that executes on the message will apply.
-If the filter that provides the action “Move to trash.” is further down the list of filters than the one that provides the action “Move to spam.” your message will be moved to the trash folder.
+If multiple filters apply to the same message, they will all be executed, with the exception of conflicting actions, such as moving to different folders.
+In this case, the “Move To” action from the last filter that executes on the message will apply.
+Any other non-conflicting actions from all filters will also be applied.

 To change the order of your filters, you can click and drag the filter up or down to a different position in the list.

 Manually delete individual filters by selecting the DELETE button found next to each filter in our Custom Filters list.